Ralphive/leoImg/README.md

-# leoImg
+# NodeB1
-SAP Leonardo Img Classification and Comparision app
+A initial template to develop Cloud Foundry NodeJs apps that integrates with SAP B1